Best car accessories with Amazon Alexa and Google Assistant support 2023

-We all love using our voice assistants at home and on our phones, but if you drive a lot, you might be wondering about the best car accessories that allow us to use Amazon Alexa or Google Assistant while on the road.
-We've compiled a list of some of our favorite gadgets, apps, and accessories that allow us to use these powerful services in a safe and pleasing manner while driving.
-For your convenience, we've broken down our recommendations into sections for Amazon Alexa, Google Assistant, and universally compatible accessories.
+We all love using our voice assistants at home and on our phones, but if you drive a lot, you might be wondering about the best car accessories for Amazon Alexa or Google Assistant while on the road.
+We've compiled a list of some of our favorite gadgets, apps, and accessories for using these powerful services in a safe and pleasing manner while driving.
+We've broken down our recommendations into sections for Amazon Alexa, Google Assistant, and universally compatible accessories for your convenience.

 Amazon's Alexa voice assistant is arguably behind Google and Apple in the car, but that doesn't mean there aren't some cool gadgets that can bring the Echo experience into your automobile.
 Here are some of our favorite Alexa devices for the car.

 Two of my three family cars are not equipped with Android Auto or Apple Car Play, so this little device has been a lifesaver for hands-free smart assistant access.
-It simply plugs into the cigarette lighter/power port and enables you to interact with the Roav and Alexa apps on your phone using just your voice.
+It simply plugs into the cigarette lighter/power port and enables you to interact with your phone's Roav and Alexa apps using just your voice.
 A nice bonus is that it has two USB-A charging ports, so you can keep your phone powered while you use it.

 The Echo Auto is Amazon's first-party solution to bring Alexa functionality to any car.
 It has a slim profile with the iconic Echo LED light and a physical mute button.
 Although this image doesn't show it, it does come with an AC clip mount to keep the Echo Auto securely in place.